On this page

 Yes.
 Career Tasters are designed to complement existing programs and provide opportunities for students who may not have access to other structured experiences.

-For 2026, Career Tasters will only be delivered by TAFE Queensland and CQUniversity as part of the pilot program.
+No. In 2026, Career Tasters will only be delivered by TAFE Queensland and CQUniversity as part of the pilot program.

 Yes, the qualifications list is developed in consultation with industry to ensure it aligns with workforce needs.
 See the full list of funded qualifications for 2026.